Data Extract

 When running the job on a Windows System with Micro Focus and using ASCII encoding the output file will be an ASCII-encoded, record-sequential file.
 The records will be concatenated fields of text strings separated (or delimited) by a comma.
 Since we no longer use the FTP process to transfer the file and we no longer have the benefit of the FTP process doing the file-format conversion (since we are running in an ASCII-encoded configuration the file-content conversion is not a requirement).
 Therefore, we need an alternative method for doing the file format conversion from record-sequential to line-sequential.
 Refer to the File-Format Conversion Program for more information.

-Note: This document provides a brief oveview of the Micro Focus File Formats available on a Windows or UNIX System.
+This document provides a brief overview of the Micro Focus File Formats available on Linux, UNIX or Windows Systems supported by Micro Focus.

-The term Mainframe-Oriented refers to an actual IBM Mainframe, Micro Focus Mainframe Express or Micro Focus Enterprise Server with the Mainframe Transaction Option and the Batch Facility.
-The following (CUEXTJ01.JCL) is a listing of the JCL member needed to run this job.
+JCL Members are batch processing scripts that are intended to run on a Mainframe-Oriented System.
+The term Mainframe-Oriented refers to an actual IBM Mainframe, a Windows System with Micro Focus Mainframe Express or a Micro Focus Enterprise Server with the Mainframe Transaction Option and the Batch Facility.

 //* *******************************************************************